-Look in the index and appendices for models, sample student and teacher organizers, sentence starters, and discussion protocols and designs.
-Review any "speaking and discussion" questions following/accompanying texts, chapters/units, etc. Find examples of opportunities for the teacher to utilize the various discussion protocols throughout the year.
+- Look in the index and appendices for models, sample student and teacher organizers, sentence starters, and discussion protocols and designs. - Review any "speaking and discussion" questions following/accompanying texts, chapters/units, etc. - Find examples of opportunities for the teacher to utilize the various discussion protocols throughout the year.

-- Are discussions and speaking/questioning protocols accompanied by a year-long approach to developing skills over the course of the school year? - Do the materials include teacher directions to support students' growth in these standards? - Do the materials provide samples, exemplars, and/or opportunities for teachers to model application of evidence-based discussions? - Do materials demand that students engage effectively in a range of conversations and collaborations by expressing well-supported ideas clearly? - Do materials provide multiple entry points to ensure all students can participate in Speaking and Listening activities?
+- Are discussions and speaking/questioning protocols accompanied by a year-long approach to developing skills over the course of the school year? - Do the materials include teacher directions to support students' growth in these standards? - Do the materials provide samples, exemplars, and/or opportunities for teachers to model application of evidence-based discussions? - Do the materials demand that students engage effectively in a range of conversations and collaborations as they express well-supported ideas clearly and build on others' ideas? - Do materials provide multiple entry points to ensure all students can participate in Speaking and Listening activities?

+0 points: Does Not Meet Expectations

+Materials DO NOT meet ANY of the

+requirements of this indicator.

-0 points: Does Not Meet Expectations 1 point: Partially Meets Expectations 2 points: Meets Expectations Materials DO NOT meet ANY of the Materials DO NOT meet ALL of the Materials meet ALL of the requirements of this requirements of this indicator. requirements of this indicator. indicator.
+1 point: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.